maria901/Parolin/readme.txt

 Changelog:

+What is new in version 5.8.6  build 005661 Sexta  30 Julho 2021  18:45 codename Gabard
+Finished the replacement of the folders for folders based on Cygwin for ease of use, and no more predefined folders that may not exist in your system, notice that you need to create the paths referred in tar.sh or it will not compile, or maybe you can customize the folders to fit your needs, minor modifications, notice that yet the update archives code is in debug mode then if possible don't use it.

 What is new in version 5.4.21 build 005626 Sabado 24 Julho 2021  08:35 codename Floc'hlay and Ébalard Rearranged the sources for ease of access and compilation, minor modifications, soon we will have a major release (6.0).